 Harry G. Frankfurt

-Frankfurt's thought experiments are attacks on this principle.
+Frankfurt's thought experiments are attacks on his own famous principle.
 Considering the absurd nature of his attacks (Frankfurt asks us to imagine an agent who can control the minds of others, or a demon inside one's mind that can intervene in our decisions), the recent philosophical literature is surprisingly full of articles with "Frankfurt-type cases," logical counterexamples to Frankfurt's attempt to defend moral responsibility in the absence of alternative possibilities.
-Frankfurt changed the debate on free will and moral responsibility with his hypothetical intervening demon.
+Despite the absurdity, Frankfurt changed the debate on free will and moral responsibility with his hypothetical intervening demon.
 For example, John Martin Fischer's semicompatibilism assumes with Frankfurt that we can have moral responsibility, even if determinism (and/or indeterminism) are incompatible with free will.
 Frankfurt's basic claim is as follows:

 "The principle of alternate possibilities is false.
 A person may well be morally responsible for what he has done even though he could not have done otherwise.
 The principle's plausibility is an illusion, which can be made to vanish by bringing the relevant moral phenomena into sharper focus."Frankfurt posits a counterfactual demon who can intervene in an agent's decisions if the agent is about to do something different from what the demon wants the agent to do.
 Frankfurt's demon will block any alternative possibilities, but leave the agent to "freely choose" to do the one possibility desired by the demon.
 Frankfurt claims the existence of the hypothetical control mechanisms blocking alternative possibilities are irrelevant to the agent's free choice.
 This is true when the agent's choice agrees with the demon, but obviously false should the agent disagree.
 In that case, the demon would have to block the agent's will and the agent would surely notice.